Agenda

 Substance abuse and mental health crises continue to disproportionately affect Indigenous peoples – both on and off reserve, crating profound social and economic challenges.

-An addictions and mental health specialist will share their harrowing story of addiction and battles with mental health and how they overcame these challenges.
-They will explore the urgent need for culturally informed solutions and community-driven initiatives to address these interconnected issues to help pave the way for healing and resilience.
+Topics of discussion will include the urgent need for culturally informed solutions and community-driven initiatives to address these interconnected issues to help pave the way for healing and resilience.

 Networking Break and Refreshments